Iván Erőd: Career

 Born in Budapest, Erőd studied at the Franz Liszt Academy of Music with Pál Kadosa (piano) and Ferenc Szabó (composition).
 He emigrated to Austria in 1956 and studied there at the Vienna Music Academy, with Richard Hauser (piano) and Karl Schiske (composition).
 He received diplomas in piano and composition in 1961.
 He took several summer classes at the Darmstädter Ferienkurse, studying with Eduard Steuermann and Luigi Nono.
 In 1960 he launched a career as a pianist, playing in Europe and the Near East.

 From 1962 to 1968 he was a solo répétiteur at the Vienna State Opera and the Wiener Festwochen.
 From 1967 to 1989 he taught music theory and composition at the University of Music and Performing Arts Graz, and later taught at the Vienna Music Academy, first as a guest teaching Tonsatz (harmony and counterpoint), and from 1989 as a professor.
-His students included Georg Friedrich Haas, Gerhard Präsent and Johannes Maria Staud.
+His students included Rudolf Hinterdorfer, Nono Schreiner, Georg Friedrich Haas, Gerhard Präsent, Johannes Kern, Dieter Zenz, Harry Schröder, Jörg-Martin Willnauer, Adolf Traar, Stefan Fuchs, Michele Trenti, Michael Amann, Lukas Haselböck, Johanna Doderer, Olga Neuwirth, Gerald Resch, Patricia Kopatchinskaja, Johannes Maria Staud, Christian Utz, Kirill Petrenko, Nayden Todorov and Judit Varga.